hotwired/turbo-site/docs/handbook/02_drive.md

 ## Canceling Visits Before They Start

-Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to [`Turbo.visit`](/reference/drive#turbodrivevisit).
+Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to [`Turbo.visit`](/reference/drive#turbovisit).

-Listen for the `turbo-drive:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit’s location.
+Listen for the `turbo:before-visit` event to be notified when a visit is about to start, and use `event.detail.url` (or `$event.originalEvent.detail.url`, when using jQuery) to check the visit’s location.
 Then cancel the visit by calling `event.preventDefault()`.

-Restoration visits cannot be canceled and do not fire `turbo-drive:before-visit`.
+Restoration visits cannot be canceled and do not fire `turbo:before-visit`.
 Turbo Drive issues restoration visits in response to history navigation that has *already taken place*, typically via the browser’s Back or Forward buttons.

 ## Disabling Turbo Drive on Specific Links